urmilagurung/CycleGANs/README.md

 # CycleGANs

 ## Overview
-This project utilizes CycleGANs to perform image-to-image translation tasks.
+This project utilises CycleGANs to perform image-to-image translation tasks.
 The goal is to learn the mapping between an input image and an output image using a training set of aligned image pairs.

 ## Features
 - **Data Preparation**: Scripts for unzipping and organizing datasets.